 Continues Plane Surveying 1.
 Studies distance and direction measurement, employing total stations with external data collectors, traversing and associated office computations, areas and volumes, circular curves, vertical curves and outlines of public land surveys.
 Prerequisite: CVL144 with a grade of C or better; and concurrent enrollment in CVL162B; or consent of instructor.
-Sp
+Offered as needed